-McKay Price joined the Perella Department of Finance in 2010 as the Collins-Goodman Fellow in Real Estate Finance.
+McKay Price joined the Perella Department of Finance in 2010 and holds the Collins-Goodman Chair in Real Estate Finance.
 He has taught classes in real estate, financial markets and institutions, and corporate finance.
 He has also won several teaching awards, presented research at various national and international conferences, and published scholarly articles.
 Professor Price’s professional experience includes real estate development for Target Corporation in the northeastern U.S. and commercial real estate brokerage in Salt Lake City.

 - Do Investors Infer Vocal Cues from CEOs During Quarterly REIT Conference Calls?